aehumphrey/Security-Audit-Lab/README.md

 - Advanced understanding of compliance evaluation (GDPR, NIST, PCI DSS, ISO) and practical application.
 - Proficiency in audit planning and execution.
 - Ability to communicate audit findings effectively through comprehensive documentation.
-- Enhanced knowledge of risk identification and assesment.
+- Enhanced knowledge of risk identification and assessment.
 - Development of critical thinking and problem-solving skills in cybersecurity.

 ### Tools Used